eduyard/storage-api-service/README.md

 #### Operational steps:

 - Client requests FSAPI and creates **signed upload endpoint** by providing **access token** and **list of files (with their size)**.
 Access token - asymmetric JWT string which holds ownership identifiers.
-- Server creates Batch record, Transaction records and File records in database for every valid file.
+- Server creates Batch record and File records in database for every valid file.
 - Server responds with same **list of files (with their size)** populated with **unique endpoints** for each file or populated with **failure** information for specific file.
 - Client sends `multipart/form-data` by providing dedicated file to dedicated endpoint.
 API will reject file with different filename and size.
 - API saves every file to specific path and shares information to other storage cluster members.